superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Leveraging pre-trained models as a starting point offers remarkable computational efficiency and enhanced performance, especially in scenarios where task-specific data is limited.

-Still, pre-trained models have limitations; whether you use a custom or pre-trained model depends on your task requirements.
+Still, pre-trained models have limitations; whether you should use a custom or pre-trained model depends on your task requirements.

 ## Pre-trained and Custom models: when to use which?

-Whether you should use a custom or a pre-trained model depends on your task's unique requirements.
+Your task's unique requirements dictate whether you should use a custom or a pre-trained model.

 <!-- IMAGE 4 GOES HERE -->

-Whereas pre-trained models shine in domains such as text, image, and audio processing by leveraging large, generic datasets to enhance performance and efficiency, custom models are essential in areas like graph embeddings, time series, and categorical data processing, where specific patterns and characteristics require tailored solutions, for example, [Time2Vec](https://towardsdatascience.com/time2vec-for-time-series-features-encoding-a03a4f3f937e) or [GraphSAGE](https://github.com/williamleif/GraphSAGE).
+Whereas _pre-trained models_ shine in domains such as text, image, and audio processing by leveraging large, generic datasets to enhance performance and efficiency, _custom models_ are essential in areas like graph embeddings, time series, and categorical data processing, where specific patterns and characteristics require tailored solutions, for example, [Time2Vec](https://towardsdatascience.com/time2vec-for-time-series-features-encoding-a03a4f3f937e) or [GraphSAGE](https://github.com/williamleif/GraphSAGE).

 Graph Embeddings, such as [Node2Vec](https://snap.stanford.edu/node2vec/), have a variety of use cases, including recommender systems.
 [Graph embedding models](https://towardsdatascience.com/knowledge-graph-embeddings-101-2cc1ca5db44f) learn the relationships between entities in a knowledge graph using low-dimensional embeddings, making it more efficient to compute various similarity and inference tasks.